Charlotte-Thomas/Mon-Gods/README.md

 ## Challenges

 - Mapbox: Working with mapbox posed a bit of a challenge due to data conversation.
 Mapbox is data strict and fetching our data from our api required a lot of refactoring in order to suit the data format especially for the longtitude and lattitude.
-Next time, we would rather use a GeoJson file and insert our data into it than fetching directly from our API.
+Next time, we would rather use a GeoJson file and insert our data into it rather than fetching directly from our API.

 ## Wins